gsoft-inc/wl-componentmodel-dataannotations/README.md

 ## License

-Copyright © 2022, GSoft inc. This code is licensed under the Apache License, Version 2.0.
+Copyright © 2022, GSoft Group Inc. This code is licensed under the Apache License, Version 2.0.
 You may obtain a copy of this license at https://github.com/gsoft-inc/gsoft-license/blob/master/LICENSE.